In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.

 1. Set the Name to DefaultHireDate and click Next.

-1. To ensure that the enricher is triggered only if HireDate is not set, set the Filter to the following SemQL expression, and then click Finish: HireDate is null
+1. To ensure that the enricher is triggered only if HireDate is not set, enter the following SemQL in the Filter field: HireDate is null

-1. Set the Expression of the HireDate attribute with the following expression in the Enricher Expressions section: CURRENT_DATE()
+1. In the Enricher Expressions section, set the Expression of the HireDate attribute with the following expression: CURRENT_DATE()

 1. Save your work.